backube/volsync/docs/getting_started/index.rst

 Using Rsync
 ===========
 The following example will use the rsync replication method and take a Snapshot at the destination.
-A database will be used.
+A MySQL database will be used as the example application.

 First, create the destination and deploy the ReplicationDestination configuration.